ABI-Software/ABIBook/PMR/PMR-glossary.rst

    Workspace
    Workspaces
       A Mercurial repository hosted on the Physiome Model Repository.
-This is essentially a folder or directory in which files are stored, with the added feature of being version controlled by the distributed version control system called Mercurial_.
+This is essentially a folder or directory in which files are stored, with the added feature of being version controlled by the distributed version control system called `Mercurial <http://mercurial.selenic.com/>`_.